 The Loan Estimate is a form that took effect on Oct.
 3, 2015.

 The form provides you with important information, including the estimated interest rate, monthly payment, and total closing costs for the loan.
-The Loan Estimate also gives you information about the estimated costs of taxes and insurance, and how the interest rate and payments may change in the future.
-In addition, the form indicates if the loan has special features that you will want to be aware of, like penalties for paying off the loan early (a prepayment penalty) or increases to the mortgage loan balance even if payments are made on time (negative amortization).
-If your loan has a negative amortization feature, it appears in the description of the loan product.
+The Loan Estimate also gives you information about the estimated costs of taxes and insurance and how the interest rate and payments may change in the future.
+The form also indicates if the loan has special features that you will want to be aware of, like penalties for paying off the loan early (a prepayment penalty) or increases to the mortgage loan balance even if payments are made on time (negative amortization).
+If your loan has a negative amortization feature, it appears in the loan product description.

 The form uses clear language and design to help you better understand the terms of the mortgage loan you’ve applied for.
 All lenders are required to use the same standard Loan Estimate form.
-This makes it easier for you to compare mortgage loans so that you can choose the one that is right for you.
+This makes it easier for you to compare mortgage loans to choose the one that is right for you.